iaalm/xraygpt/README.md

 Model name can be set by command line argument `--chat_model` and `--embedding_model`.

 ### 📚 E-book Support
 Currently only support `.epub` format.
-Output format is a .json file as [X-Ray Creater](https://github.com/szarroug3/X-Ray_Calibre_Plugin/tree/master).
+Output format is a .json file as [WordDumb](https://github.com/xxyzz/WordDumb) style.json".
+You can import this file manualy via Calibre.
+First select the book and click "Open book Folder".
+Then create/replace `worddumb-custom-x-ray.json` with the generated json file.

 Generating X-Ray DB file is in progress.

 ## 🧑‍💻 Dev Setup
 ```shell